Jeannie-D/Jeannie-D/README.md

-- 👋 Hi, I’m @Jeannie-D
+👋 Hi, I’m @Jeannie-D
-- 👀 I’m interested in networking and elevate my technologie skills - especially coding skills
+👀 I’m interested in networking and elevate my technologie skills - especially coding skills 🌱 I’m currently learning python and TypeScript
-- 🌱 I’m currently learning python and TypeScript
+💞️ Let's collaborate 💞️
-- 💞️ I’m looking to collaborate on ...
+📫 How to reach me
-- 📫 How to reach me ✉️ jd@datatroniq.com ☎️ +49 30 95999 8827
+✉️ jd@datatroniq.com ☎️ +49 30 95999 8827

 <!---
 Jeannie-D/Jeannie-D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.